Algorithms for singularities and real structures of weak Del Pezzo surfaces: Table of real structures of weak Del Pezzo surfaces

-The following table represents the output of Algorithm~\ref{alg:f1_real_alg}. \begin{tab} \textbf{\textrm{(real structures of weak Del Pezzo surfaces)}} \begin{itemize} \item[$\bullet$] the `index' column denotes the row index for future reference, \item[$\bullet$] the `rank' column denotes that the root subsystem of the real structure is contained in a root system of given rank, \item[$\bullet$] the `C1' column denotes the index in Table~\ref{tab:f1_C1} corresponding to the root subsystem of the real structure, \item[$\bullet$] the `type' column denotes the type of the root root subsystem of the real structure, \item[$\bullet$] the `f0' columns denote the cardinality of the real Del Pezzo zero-set (thus classes in the Del Pezzo zero-set which are fixed by the real structure), \item[$\bullet$] the `f1' columns denote the cardinality of the real Del Pezzo one-set, and \item[$\bullet$] the `f2' columns denote the cardinality of the real Del Pezzo two-set. \end{itemize}
+The following table represents the output of Algorithm~\ref{alg:f1_real_alg}. \begin{tab} \textbf{\textrm{(real structures of weak Del Pezzo surfaces)}} \begin{itemize} \item[$\bullet$] the `index' column denotes the row index for future reference, \item[$\bullet$] the `rank' column denotes that the root subsystem of the real structure is contained in a root system of given rank, \item[$\bullet$] the `C1' column denotes the index in Table~\ref{tab:f1_C1} corresponding to the root subsystem of the real structure, \item[$\bullet$] the `type' column denotes the type of the root root subsystem of the real structure, \item[$\bullet$] the `f0' columns denote the cardinality of the real (0,-2)-set (thus classes in the (0,-2)-set that are fixed by the real structure), \item[$\bullet$] the `f1' columns denote the cardinality of the real (1,-1)-set, and \item[$\bullet$] the `f2' columns denote the cardinality of the real (2,0)-set. \end{itemize} {